davidjryan2000/stream2_project/README.md

 A Python file name threatened_species.py renders a graphs.html template and builds a web server using pymongo to interact with MongoDB

 #### MongoDB database
 NoSQL database that converts and presents data in JSON format.
-The dataset resource was downloaded as a csv file from [here](https://stats.oecd.org/Index.aspx?DataSetCode=WILD_LIFE#) - it had many rows of aggregate data i.e. one row that was the product of three other rows, so it was cleaned and sorted in RoboMongo before being used.
+The dataset was compiled on a spreadsheet and saved on as a csv file.
+It had many rows of aggregate data i.e. one row that was the product of three other rows, so it was cleaned and sorted in RoboMongo before being used.

 #### Queue.js
 An asynchronour helper library for JavaScript